kuroji-fusky/betsy/README.md

 # BEtsy (Better Etsy)

-The BEtsy or Better Etsy is browser extension for Chrome and Firefox that extends optional functionality for Etsy
+The BEtsy or Better Etsy is a browser extension for Chrome and Firefox that extends optional functionality for Etsy

 ## Features